Skip to content

 Integration syncs HubSpot's marketing engagement data into Salesforce, providing sales teams visibility into:

-• Website pages visited and content downloaded
+• Website behavior — Pages visited and content downloaded

-• Form submissions and conversion paths
+• Form submissions — Conversion paths fully documented

-• Social media interactions
+• Social interactions — Social media engagement captured

-Research shows that leads with behavioral intelligence convert at rates 20-35% higher than leads without this context.
+📊 Key Stat: Leads with behavioral intelligence convert at rates 20–35% higher than leads without this context.
 Financial advisors armed with complete engagement history can personalize conversations and address specific client interests.

 Predictive Lead Scoring

 Combining HubSpot's marketing engagement scores with Salesforce's demographic and firmographic data enables sophisticated lead scoring models.
-According to HubSpot research, companies using lead scoring experience a 451% increase in qualified leads.
+For financial services firms, this means:

-• Prioritizing high-net-worth prospects showing strong engagement
+• Prioritize high-net-worth prospects — Focus on those showing strong engagement

-Closed-Loop Reporting and Marketing Attribution
+What Is Closed-Loop Reporting and How Does It Improve Marketing Attribution?

-One of the most significant integration benefits is closed-loop reporting—connecting marketing activities directly to revenue outcomes:
+One of the most significant integration benefits is closed-loop reporting—connecting marketing activities directly to revenue outcomes.

 Multi-Touch Attribution